kubernetes/enhancements/keps/sig-windows/1001-windows-cri-containerd/README.md

 Creating [Persistent Local Volumes](https://kubernetes.io/docs/concepts/storage/volumes/#local) using a local virtual disk attached directly to a pod.
 This would create local, non-resilient storage that could be formatted from the pod without being mounted on the host.
 This could be used to build out more resource controls such as fixed disk sizes and QoS based on IOPs or throughput and take advantage of high speed local storage such as temporary SSDs offered by cloud providers.

-#### Enable runtime resizing of container resources
+#### Enable Vertical Pod Autoscaling and other dynamic resource allocation paradigms on Windows

 With virtual-based allocations and Hyper-V, it should be possible to increase the limit for a running pod.
 This won’t give it a guaranteed allocation, but will allow it to grow without terminating and scheduling a new pod.
 This could be a path to vertical pod autoscaling.
 This still needs more investigation and is mentioned as a future possibility.

 ### Implementation Details/Notes/Constraints

+There are a few implementation details we need to take into account, specifically:

-The work needed will span multiple repos, SIG-Windows will be maintaining a [Windows CRI-Containerd Project Board] to track everything in one place.
+- The work needed will span multiple repos, SIG-Windows will be maintaining a Windows CRI-Containerd Project Board to track everything in one place.

+- A note on performance: Using Hyper-V isolation does require some extra memory for the isolated kernel & system processes.
+This could be accounted for by implementing the [PodOverhead](https://kubernetes.io/docs/concepts/containers/runtime-class/#runtime-class) proposal for those runtime classes.
+We would include a recommended PodOverhead in the default CRDs, likely between 100-200M.

 #### Proposal: Use Runtimeclass Scheduler to simplify deployments based on OS version requirements

+Currently it is not possible to schedule a

-As of version 1.14, RuntimeClass is not considered by the Kubernetes scheduler.
-There’s no guarantee that a node can start a pod, and it could fail until it’s scheduled on an appropriate node.
-Additional node labels and nodeSelectors are required to avoid this problem.
-[RuntimeClass Scheduling](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/runtime-class-scheduling.md) proposes being able to add nodeSelectors automatically when using a RuntimeClass, simplifying the deployment.
+As of version 1.14, RuntimeClass was not used by the Kubernetes scheduler, and thus there was no guarantee that a node can start a pod, and it could fail until it’s scheduled on an appropriate node.
+However, in 1.16 RuntimeClasses and [RuntimeClass Scheduling](https://github.com/kubernetes/enhancements/blob/master/keps/sig-node/runtime-class-scheduling.md) are in beta, and give us the ability to add nodeSelectors automatically when using a RuntimeClass, simplifying the deployment.

-Windows forward compatibility will bring a new challenge as well because there are two ways a container could be run:
+A running windows container can be scheduled in two possible ways:

-- Constrained to the OS version it was designed for, using process-based isolation
+- Constrained to the **exact** OS version it was designed for, using process-based Hyper-V isolation
-- Running on a newer OS version using Hyper-V.
+- Running on **any** newer OS version using Hyper-V

-This second case could be enabled with a RuntimeClass.
+This latter case can be solved by a RuntimeClass, and has the benefit of .
 If a separate RuntimeClass was used based on OS version, this means the scheduler could find a node with matching class.
+The addition of such a [Windows RuntimeClass](https://github.com/kubernetes/enhancements/blob/master/keps/sig-windows/windows-runtimeclass-support.md) is in progress at this time.

-#### Proposal: Standardize hypervisor annotations
+#### Proposal: Standardize hypervisor annotations to the CRI

-There are large number of [Windows annotations](https://github.com/Microsoft/hcsshim/blob/master/internal/oci/uvm.go#L15) defined that can control how Hyper-V will configure its hypervisor partition for the pod.
-Today, these could be set in the runtimeclasses defined in the CRI-ContainerD configuration file on the node, but it would be easier to maintain them if key settings around resources (cpu+memory+storage) could be aligned across multiple hypervisors and exposed in CRI.
+There are large number of [Windows annotations](https://github.com/Microsoft/hcsshim/blob/master/internal/oci/uvm.go#L15) defined that can control how Hyper-V will configure the hypervisor partition it makes for an individual pod.

+Today, these could be set in the runtimeclasses defined in the CRI-ContainerD configuration file on the node, but it would be easier to maintain them if key settings around resources (cpu+memory+storage) could be integrated from multiple hypervisors and exposed as CRI.

 Doing this would make pod definitions more portable between different isolation types.
 It would also avoid the need for a "t-shirt size" list of RuntimeClass instances to choose from: